adesmond00/Intune-Deployment-App/memory-bank/progress.md

 ## What's Missing / Incomplete / Needs Work

-*   **Frontend Functionality**: While routing exists, the pages themselves lack dynamic functionality:
+*   **Frontend Functionality**:
+    *   The Winget search/staging UI (`WingetAppPage`) is functional but the "Deploy" button is a placeholder.
-    *   The buttons on the `ApplicationsPage` ("Add an App with Winget", "Add an App with Scoop") are not wired up.
+    *   The "Add an App with Scoop" button on `ApplicationsPage` is not wired up.
-    *   No components exist for searching applications, displaying results, configuring details, triggering actions, or showing status.
+    *   No components exist for adding/configuring custom MSI/EXE applications.
+    *   No UI exists for displaying deployment status/feedback beyond basic search errors.
-*   **Backend Orchestration Logic**: The API currently only executes *single* scripts.
-It lacks the higher-level logic to orchestrate the full workflow (e.g., take UI input -> call packaging script -> call add app script).
+*   **Backend Orchestration Logic**: The API currently only executes *single* scripts (`/execute-script`) or performs searches (`/winget-search`).
+It lacks the higher-level logic to orchestrate the full deployment workflow (e.g., take staged apps list -> trigger packaging -> trigger Intune upload/creation).
 *   **Packaging Logic**: `scripts/Package-MSI.ps1` is incomplete.
 It needs the actual implementation to use the `IntuneWin32App` module (specifically `New-IntuneWin32AppPackage`) to create the `.intunewin` file from source files (like MSI/EXE).
-*   **Integration**: No functional connection exists between the frontend actions (e.g., button clicks) and the backend API.
+*   **Integration**: The frontend Winget search is integrated with the backend `/winget-search` API.
+However, the deployment step (frontend "Deploy" button to backend orchestration) is not integrated.
 *   **`main.ps1`**: This file is empty and its purpose is undefined.
 *   **Error Handling**: No comprehensive error handling across the frontend-API-script layers.
 *   **Security**: API endpoint for script execution is insecure.
 Intune connection uses interactive auth, unsuitable for automation.